If there’s one thing that we as copywriters should take away from poets, writers, and novelists it’s the art of writing a powerful hook sentence.

 Things have to be simple.
 You want to get your point across in under eight seconds.
 Don’t overcomplicate your hook sentence.

 I’d love to finish off the article with some groundbreaking revelation, but truth be told, writing a great hook sentence takes practice.
-Year and years of practice.
+Years of practice.

 You can either do it yourself or join my tiny newsletter called Electric.
 It’s about writing hook sentences and getting hooked on the wrong (or right, don’t judge) things.